 We have determined that all of our foreign subsidiaries operate primarily in local currencies that represent the functional currencies of such subsidiaries.
 All assets and liabilities of our foreign subsidiaries are translated into U.S. dollars using the exchange rate prevailing at the balance sheet date.
 The effect of exchange rate fluctuations on the translation of assets and liabilities are recorded as a component of shareholders' equity.
 Income and expense accounts are translated at average exchange rates during the year.
 As such, our financial condition and operating results are affected by fluctuations in the value of the U.S. dollar as compared to currencies in foreign countries.
-Revenue denominated in currencies other than the U.S. dollar represented approximately 9% of total consolidated revenues for the thirteen weeks ended November 29, 2008, and total assets denominated in currencies other than the U.S. dollar represented approximately 8% of total consolidated assets at November 29, 2008.
-If exchange rates had increased or decreased by 10% from the actual rates in effect during the thirteen weeks ended and as of November 29, 2008, our revenues and assets for the thirteen weeks ended and as of November 29, 2008 would have increased or decreased by approximately \$2.3 million and \$8.2 million, respectively.
+Revenues denominated in currencies other than the U.S. dollar represented approximately 9% and 8% of total consolidated revenues the thirteen and thirty-nine weeks ended May 30, 2009, respectively, and total assets denominated in currencies other than the U.S. dollar represented approximately 10% of total consolidated assets for both periods ending May 30, 2009 and August 30, 2008, respectively.
+If exchange rates had changed by 10% from the actual rates in effect during the thirteen and thirty-nine weeks ended as of May 30, 2009, our revenues for the thirteen and thirty-nine weeks ended May 30, 2009 would have increased or decreased by approximately \$2.2 million and \$6.5 million, respectively, and assets as of May 30, 2009 would have increased or decreased by approximately \$9.7 million.

 We do not operate a hedging program to mitigate the effect of a significant change in the value of our foreign subsidiaries functional currencies, which include the Canadian Dollar, Euro, British Pound, and Mexican Peso, as compared to the U.S. dollar.
 Any gains or losses resulting from foreign currency transactions, including exchange rate fluctuations on intercompany accounts, are reported as transaction (gains) losses in our other expense (income).
 The intercompany payables and receivables are denominated in Canadian Dollars, Euros, British Pounds and Mexican Pesos.
-During the thirteen weeks ended November 29, 2008, transaction losses included in other expense (income) were approximately \$0.9 million.
-If the exchange rates had increased or decreased by 10% during the thirteen weeks ended November 29, 2008, we would have recognized an exchange gain or loss in other expense (income) of approximately \$0.4 million.
+During the thirteen and thirty-nine weeks ended May 30, 2009, transaction gains (losses) included in other expense (income) were approximately \$0.8 million and \$(0.3) million, respectively.
+If the exchange rates had changed by 10% during the thirteen and thirty-nine weeks ended May 30, 2009, we would have recognized exchange gains or losses of approximately \$0.6 million for both periods.